mrchantey/me-tube/README.md

 ### Media Preparation

 1. place all video files in `media-preparation/media-in`
-2. open a terminal in media-preparation and run	`npx run prepare-media`
+2. open a terminal in media-preparation and run	`npm run prepare-media`
 	```
 	- the media-out directory should look like this
 		```